ruhan-p/Map-Making-App-Reloaded/README.md

 example.com

-#### If you like my work, please feel free to donate - it really helps small developers like me:
+#### If you like my work, please feel free to donate - projects like these take while and it really helps small developers like me:

 [buymeacoffee.com/ccosine](buymeacoffee.com/ccosine)